Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

   }
 ```

-The symtpom of the failure inducing input mentioned above can been seen in the image below:
+The symptom of the failure inducing input mentioned above can been seen in the image below:

 ![Image](Lab2FailureSymptom.png)

-The symtpom of the successful input mentioned above can been seen in the image below:
+The symptom of the successful input mentioned above can been seen in the image below:

 ![Image](Lab2SuccessSymptom.png)